sfraney/recipe-book/content/recipes/salmon-dill-quiche.md

 ## Process

-1. In a food processor combine of all-purpose flour, sugar, and a pinch of kosher salt.
+1. In a food processor combine flour, sugar, and a pinch of kosher salt.
 Pulse until thoroughly combined before adding in cubed butter.
 1. Pulse the mixture together until it resembles coarse breadcrumbs then dump it out into a large bowl and top with cold water.
 1. Gently toss together using fingers and a wooden spoon until it starts to clump together, at which point turn it out onto a non floured surface and knead until a cohesive ball of dough is formed.
 1. Wrap it in plastic wrap and refrigerate for at least 30 minutes, ideally 2 hours.